lokidoki102/tp/docs/DeveloperGuide.md

         - Copy a house listed under one seller and duplicate it under another seller's list of houses. *OR*
         - Having a data file that has same name as `addressbook.json` but incorrect format.
         - These three actions violates EstateEase's constraints against duplicate houses, person and incorrect format, hence making the `addressbook.json` corrupted.
-        - The application should automatically detect this, and display an empty address book.
+        - The application should automatically detect this, and display an empty EstateEase.

    2. **Saving Data:**